 Sausage Bean Soup

-- Add two cans of navy beans to the soup.
+- Next, add two cans of navy beans to the soup.
 Puree or mash the beans from the third can and add to soup.
-Season with salt and pepper.
-Cook till vegetables are tender.
-Serves 4-6.